Technology is comprised of three subject areas:

 - Food Preparation and Nutrition

 All pupils study Design and Technology in the Lower School.
-In the First Year, pupils spend one third of their time in Food and Nutrition and the rest of their time in Product Design.
-During the Second Year pupils spend one third of their time in Product Design and the rest in Food and Nutrition.
+In the First Year, pupils spend one third of their time in Food Preparation and Nutrition and the rest of their time in Product Design.
+During the Second Year pupils spend one third of their time in Product Design and the rest in Food Preparation and Nutrition.
+Textile Technology is studied by all pupils in the First Year for one period a cycle.

-Design and Technology and Textile Technology are an options in the Third Year.
+Design and Technology, Textile Technology and Food Preparation and Nutrition are an options in the Third Year.

 We aim to: